 Field Name Instructions Total Equipment Total Funds requested for all equipment.
-Additional Equipment If the space provided cannot accommodate all the equipment propose a file in the block provided.
-List each additional item and the funds req For all additional items in the attached file, list the total funds requeste appropriate field.
+Additional Equipment If the space provided cannot accommodate all the equipment proposed, attach a file in the block provided.
+List each additional item and the funds requested.
+For all additional items in the attached file, list the total funds requested in the appropriate field.